datakind/Data-Observation-Toolkit/README.md

 3. DOT runs tests using Great expectations and DBT
 3. Results are saved to `dot.run_results` and `dot.run_results_summary`, but also to test views which have the tested data for any failed tests.
 These views start with `tr_`
-4. Some reports are created into `dot/generated_reports` (we will be using these in the next release)
+4. Some reports are created into `dot/generated_reports`, but it's better to use the DOT user interface (see below)
 5. The run log is saved to `dot.run_log`

-## Running DOT using Docker
+## The DOT Demo environment

-The fastest way to get started using DOT is to use the Docker environment provided with it.
-This will build a DOT Database, a container for running DOT as well as another container for running Superset dashboards.
+The fastest way to get started using DOT is to use the Docker environment and demo data provided.
+This will build (i) a DOT Database; (ii) a container for running DOT and (iii) another for the Appsmith user interface.

 ### Prerequisites